Thomas Bouch: Tay Bridge

 The remains of the original Tay bridge were demolished and replaced by an entirely new design by William Henry Barlow and his son Crawford Barlow.
 Some of the wrought iron girders were re-used in the new double track bridge by cutting them in half and re-welding to form wider structures for the track.
 The brick and masonry piers from the old bridge were left as breakwaters for the new piers, which were monocoques of wrought iron and steel.

 Forth Bridge

 Bouch's design for a suspension bridge to take a railway across the Firth of Forth, had been accepted and the foundation stone laid, but the project was cancelled following the Tay Bridge disaster.
 One of the piers still remains at the site.
 A different design, a cantilever bridge, was drawn up by Sir Benjamin Baker and Sir John Fowler.
 The Forth Bridge was completed in 1890.

 Other works

 Bouch also seems to have been involved in the design of pleasure piers.
 He designed Portobello Pier in 1869, which opened in 1871.
 The structure rusted badly and by 1917 was uneconomic to repair and was demolished.

 Family

 Thomas was a brother of William Bouch, the railway engine designer.
+Thomas married Margaret Forrest in Longtown, Cumberland, in early 1856.
+There were three children: Fanny, born 1854; Elizabeth Ann, born 1856; William, born 1859.